Skip to content

 Academic Standing/Probation

-CLICK HERE TO READ MORE ABOUT SAP
+READ MORE ABOUT SAP

 Traditional MPA, MIA, and MSEd-HEA students may use the P/NC option once for one elective course in their entire program.
 It cannot be used for core courses or Capstone.
-The Registrar must receive P/NC application by the deadline specified on the Academic Calendar; the application can be found online.
+The Registrar must receive a P/NC application by the deadline specified on the Academic Calendar; the application can be found online.
 Graduate Students are allowed to cancel their P/NC or transfer the P/NC to another applicable class by the deadline indicated on the academic calendar.
-After the indicated deadline, graduate students are not allowed cancel or transfer their P/NC request.
+After the indicated deadline, graduate students are not allowed to cancel or transfer their P/NC request.
 The course instructor is not informed that a student is completing the class under the P/NC option.

 If a C- or better is received, the student will receive a grade of “P”.
 Credits completed will be recorded but the grade will not be computed.
 If the student does not pass the course (receives a grade of “F”), a grade of “NC” will be recorded; this grade will not be computed in the student’s GPA.
-Furthermore, if a student receives a NC, he/she may either retake the same course or another elective in its place, but this time a conventional grade will be assigned.
+Furthermore, if a student receives an NC, the stduent may either retake the same course or another elective in its place, but this time a conventional grade will be assigned.

 If the original six-year period and two additional semesters have expired, the student must appeal to the Marxe Committee on Academic Standing for a time extension.
 In some instances, an extension may require a review of the student’s original program for currency of subject matter.
 Additional courses may be required to complete the degree if the curriculum has changed since they were last enrolled.

-• Spring 2021 graduation: opens on September 16,2020; closes on February 15, 2021
+• Spring graduation: opens on September 16; closes on February 15

-• Summer 2021 graduation: opens on February 16, 2021; closes on June 15, 2021
+• Summer graduation: opens on February 16; closes on June 15

 Graduate and undergraduate students at the Marxe School can file an academic appeal for a number of reasons including: